Wisconsin governor calls Trump lawsuit an ‘assault’

 In Wisconsin, Trump wants to skip lower courts, saying in his lawsuit that there isn’t time to go through the normal process due to the looming Dec.
 14 date when electors will gather to cast the state’s 10 Electoral College votes.

-The state Supreme Court could deny Trump’ request to hear the case, forcing it to lower courts, which would effectively kill it.
+The state Supreme Court could deny Trump’s request to hear the case, forcing it to lower courts, which would likely kill it.
 Or it could accept the case and issue a decision later.
-It could also just render a decision based on the written arguments.
+It could also just render a decision based on the written arguments, although that would be unusual.

 Attorneys for Evers, as well as lawyers from the state Department of Justice representing the Wisconsin Elections Commission, urged the court not to accept original jurisdiction of the case, saying it must start in lower courts.